10-Step Guide to Selling Your Home

 There are many reasons why a real estate agent is essential when selling your home.

 Ask what method they used to assess your home’s market value.
-How was your home compared to other homes in your neighbourhood that have been sold recently?
+How was your home compared to other homes in your neighborhood that have been sold recently?
 It will give you a better understanding of the listing price and how it affects the sale of your home.

 Step 3: Sign a Listing Agreement.